anamargaridarl/MIEIC_LPOO/docs/README.md

 ## Implemented Features

+### Menu
+The program opens in a menu that allows the user to choose between two options using the arrow up and down keys.
+Its possible to opt by **starting the game** or go to a **help menu** where all the instructions of the game are on display to see.

+To exit the program or to go back to the main menu from the help option the user should press the Q key.

+### Game

+In the game there are many features implemented to interact with the game.

 **Move Character -** By pressing the arrow keys your character will move around in the game.

 **Consume food or water -** By pressing the T key you can consume food or water from the ground and restore some health value to your main character.

+**Spikes -** When the player passes on top of spikes the character will loose health.

-The person has a backpack to store food and water for later use.
+The character has a backpack to store food and water for later use.
 There are several option to interact with it:

  -  **Collect food and water-** By pressing the F key the character will collect those elements to its own backpack for later use
  -   **Use current element** - By pressing the E key the current element int the backpack will be used and the respective value in will be restored to the character health
  -  **Choose diferent elements**- The current element to use in the backpack will be display on the screen.
 Use the keys Q and W to switch the current element to use by searching left or right of the backpack.

 **Quit game** - By pressing Z the game will return to the main menu.

-**Help menu** - By pressing the ? key the game will be redirected to a small menu with all the rules of the game.
+Furthermore when the water or food values of the character reach 0 the health will start to the decrease continually until those levels are restored to a higher value.
+~~Additionally the health value will decrease after a long period of time without~~

+The game is lost when the character health value reaches 0.

 > This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.

+## Architectural Patterns

+To structure this project we decided to implement the **MCV (Model-Controller-View)** architectural pattern.
+As the name implies this pattern divides the structure of the program in three interconnected parts:

+ - **Model:** It holds the internal game information, logic and rules and is independent of the user interface
+ - **View:** Represents the visualization of the data that model contains.
+- **Controller:** Exists between the view and the model.
+It listens to events triggered by the view and executes the appropriate reaction to these events.
+In most cases, the reaction is to call a method on the model.

+The biggest advantage to the MVC design pattern is that it decouples these major components allowing for efficient code reuse and parallel development.

 ## Planned Features